cloudanarch/NetworkNotes/VlanIntranetExtranet.md

         > A Company A Business partner needs to access Company B certain info
         > Company B grants certain permissions to be able to access internal netowrk.

+#### MISC

+- 802.1Q method for sending traffic for multiple VLANs across a signle link.